ForgeRock/forgeops-cli/docs/forgeops_apply_quickstart.md

 ```

-      # Deploy the "latest" CDQ in the "default" namespace.
+      # Apply the "latest" CDQ in the "default" namespace.
       forgeops apply quickstart

-      # Deploy the CDQ in the "default" namespace.
+      # Apply the CDQ in the "default" namespace.
       forgeops apply quickstart --tag 2020.10.28-AlSugoDiNoci

-      # Deploy the CDQ in a given namespace.
+      # Apply the CDQ in a given namespace.
       forgeops apply quickstart --tag 2020.10.28-AlSugoDiNoci --namespace mynamespace

-      # Deploy the CDQ with a custom FQDN.
+      # Apply the CDQ with a custom FQDN.
       forgeops apply quickstart --tag 2020.10.28-AlSugoDiNoci --namespace mynamespace --fqdn demo.customdomain.com
 ```

 ### Options

 ```
-      --fqdn string   FQDN for CDQ deployment. (default "[NAMESPACE].iam.example.com")
+      --fqdn string   FQDN used in the deployment. (default "[NAMESPACE].iam.example.com")
   -h, --help          help for quickstart
 ```